-This page describes how to set up your electrical model in Revit so that Design Master Electrical RT can use it for a one-line diagram.
+This article describes how to set up your electrical model in Revit so that Design Master Electrical RT can use it for a one-line diagram.

 Create Your Panels in Revit